-Where I’m headed is a direct result of the ideas, goals, intentions and planning I create space for in my life.
+“Where I’m headed is a direct result of the ideas, goals, intentions and plans I create space for in my life.” -Heather K. Powers

-- Susannah Conway guides us to reflect on your year in Photo’s (on Instagram) with December daily prompts—->>>Here and she has a beautiful tool called “Unravel your year”
+- Susannah Conway guides us to reflect on your year in Photo’s (on Instagram) with December daily prompts.
+She has a beautiful tool called “Unravel your year”

 - Check out this free toolkit from Do What You Love

-- Danielle LaPort’s Desire Map Planner just keeps getting more and more gorgeous—->>>Here Want a taste?
-Download the free Soulful Habit Tracker Her planner is sold out but she’s got other great tools and inspiration for planning, I’m a long time reader and fan of Danielle’s!
+- Danielle Laporte offers her free Soulful Habit Tracker.
+She also sells a gorgeous planner and other great tools for inspiration for planning.
+I’m a long time reader and fan of Danielle’s!